 Unlike Chapter 7 bankruptcy, where the debtor liquidates business assets to pay its creditors (usually at the cost of maintaining business operations), Chapter 11 is a bankruptcy process in which the debtor maintains control of its business and property while the court supervises its restructuring and the implementation of a plan to repay creditors.

-Simply put, Chapter 11 bankruptcy protection allows an organization like the Boy Scouts of America to keep doing “business as usual” while actively settling its debts – the debts here being BSA’s responsibility for sexual abuse claims of Scouts.
-There are two major factors that make this possible which should be on the radar of anyone considering filing a sexual abuse claim against the Boy Scouts of America: financial reorganization and a claims bar date.
+Simply put, Chapter 11 bankruptcy protection allows the Boy Scouts of America to keep doing “business as usual” while actively settling its debts – the debts here being BSA’s responsibility for sexual abuse claims by Scouts and former Scouts.
+There are two major factors that make this possible which should be on the radar of anyone considering filing a sexual abuse claim against the Boy Scouts of America: a claims bar date and financial reorganization.

 Claims Bar Date: An important part of this process provides that the court set a “claims bar date,” which is a date marking the deadline by which all survivors must formally file a claim with the court.
 After the claims bar date, a survivor could be denied any sort of recovery from the Boy Scouts of America.
 This helps the Boy Scouts of America limit the number of claims that can be submitted and makes filing in the future more difficult.
 In a way, this is a lot like the organization hitting the “Reset” button; giving it a fresh start and leaving survivors yet-to-submit-a-claim left with the burdens of the past and limited means for relief.